Cannabidiol: A New Option for Pets in Pain

 CBD affects the endocannabinoid receptors, which are located in both the central nervous system and the peripheral nervous system.
 Endocannabinoid receptors are very important as they function to maintain body homeostasis.

-CBD is deeply involved in the neural transmissions needed to maintain homeostasis- helping keep the body in a normal and healthy state.
+Cannabidiol (CBD) is deeply involved in the neural transmissions needed to maintain homeostasis- helping keep the body in a normal and healthy state.

 Although we’re focusing here on the use of CBD for pain in animals, other known actions in humans include the down regulation of anxiety, noise phobia, epilepsy, inflammation, emesis and anorexia, among other actions.